Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Check the list of added competitors.

-In the Competition section you’ll see among other things:
+In the Competition section you’ll see, among other things:

-competitor name
+competitor’s name

 number of mentions of your brand

-number of competitor mentions
+number of mentions of the competitor

 number of shared mentions